Airbus buys German lender to create company bank

 However, Airbus Group would gain a "backstop capability in case of market disruption," he added.

-The idea of getting a bank licence had been floating around for at least a decade at EADS.
+The idea of getting a bank license had been floating around for at least a decade at EADS.

 Shortly after it was founded in 2000, top executives at the Franco-German-Spanish company debated whether it was needed to create a European titan in the vein of General Electric (GE.N).